-Transport costs are one of two types: those payable by the estate of the deceased and those covered by the burial fee.
+COSTS refer to two types: those payable by the estate of the deceased and those covered by the burial fee.
 The estate pays for transportation of the coffin containing the deceased from the hospital, nursing home or private home to the premises where the burial authority takes over responsibility for the body.
-These premises may be in a church, chapel a ceremony hall or at a crematorium.
-If relatives use the funeral, burial or cremation services of more than one burial authority, the estate pays for transportation between the authorities.
+These premises may be in a church, chapel, a ceremony hall or at a crematorium.
 Transportation of the coffin from the storage premises until the burial/scattering of ashes has taken place within the burial authority's administrative district is included in the burial fee.
 The cost of transportation to a special grave or crematorium is covered by the burial fee even if it is located outside the burial authority's geographic area.
-See page 8.
+See page 7.